Salve! fellow translators

 For a more extensive list of Latin phrases, I recommend this online Latin English translation dictionary, especially if you need to translate gems such as: Heu!
 Tintinnuntius meus sonat!
 (Darn!
 There goes my beeper!) or Me transmitte sursum, caledoni!
 (Beam me up, Scotty!).

 And, as a last comment on Latin English translation, a quote from the Roman poet Horace.
-I find the most appropriate translation for this quote is this one by André Lefevere:
+I most like the following translation of this quote, by André Lefevere:

 Nec verbum verbo curabis reddere fidus, interpres